Calculate Travel Cost

 The Result layers group includes the following parameters:

-• Output name determines the name of the layer that is created and added to the map.
+• Output name specifies the name of the layer that is created and displayed.
 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.

 • Include route layers saves each result route as a route layer.
 A route layer includes all the information for a particular route, such as the stops assigned to the route and the travel directions.
 Creating route layers is useful if you want to share the individual routes with other members in your organization.
 Click the individual result route on the map to open a pop-up with options to edit, open the route layer, or zoom to the route.
 The Open route option in the pop-up adds the route layer to the current map.

-• Save in folder specifies the name of a folder in My Content where the result will be saved.
+• Save in folder specifies the name of a folder in My content where the result will be saved.

 Limitations